markusthilo/tk_pathdialog/README.md

 ## Dependencies

 The standard libraries (tkinter and pathlib) are used.
-On windows should have WMI for detecting drives.
-You might install with pip:
+On windows you should have WMI for detecting drives, though a workaround is also implemented.
+You might install WMI using pip:
 ```
 pip install wmi
 ```